 Local and Indigenous Foods Training

 The Local and Indigenous Foods Training (LIFT) is a program that educates food service staff, students, and farmers on the benefits of using local foods in school meal programs.
-This program highlights recipes that use local Nebraska food items such as Apples, Aronia Berries, Beef, Bison, Dry Beans, Rhubarb, Turnips, and other locally grown products in Nebraska.
-The goal of this project is to engage students in creating and testing recipes, while developing and marketing recipes and local foods for use in the school meal programs.
+This program highlights recipes that use local Nebraska food items such as Apples, Aronia Berries, Beef, Bison, Dry Beans, Rhubarb, Turnips, as well as the following identified indigenous foods: corn, dry beans, winter squash, summer squash, native herbs.
+Further, LIFT engages students in creating and testing recipes, while developing and marketing recipes and local foods for use in the school meal programs.

 Nebraska Schools Participating in the Local Indigenous Foods Training (LIFT)